-- A Ph.D. in clinical or counseling psychology qualifies the professional to become a practitioner or a researcher.
-Psychologists with a Ph.D. will frequently work in a clinical practice or and/or an academic setting.
-Ph.D.'s are trained in psychological assessment and diagnostic treatment of the full range of psychological disorders.
-Clinical psychologists are in school from 5 to 7 years, take many courses in personality, therapy, take supervised practices in therapies, have at least a year of supervised Internship before graduating and at least two years further supervised work post-graduation.
+- A Ph.D. in clinical or counseling psychology qualifies the professional to be a practitioner or a researcher.
+Psychologists with a Ph.D. frequently work in a clinical practice and/or an academic setting.
+Ph.D.’s are trained in psychological assessment and diagnostic treatment for a full range of psychological disorders.
+Clinical psychologists are in school from 5 to 7 years, attend many courses in personality, therapy, take supervised practices in therapies, have at least a year of supervised Internship before graduating and at least two years further supervised work post-graduation.

 - M.D.: Psychiatrist — Doctor of Medicine

-- Psychiatrists are medical doctors who undergo four years of clinical residency in psychiatry after receiving their medical degree and become trained In the biology, medical aspects, assessment, and diagnostic treatment of the full range of psychological disorders.
-As M.D.'s, psychiatrists can prescribe medications.
-Most often psychiatrists focus on psycho-pharmacological treatment - they primarily prescribe medications to help in controlling psychological disorders.
+- Psychiatrists are medical doctors who undergo four years of clinical residency in psychiatry after receiving their medical degree and are trained in the biology, medical aspects, assessment, and diagnostic treatment of the full range of psychological disorders.
+As M.D.’s, psychiatrists can prescribe medications.
+Most often psychiatrists focus on psycho-pharmacological treatment and primarily prescribe medications to help in controlling psychological disorders.

 - M.S.
 W.: Master of Social Work (Also M.S..
 M.S.S.
 W., MA. or A.M. in Social Work)